mrkentman/R_Learning/Projects/1 - Spelling Bee Solver/README.md

 * 4 letter words are worth 1 point each.
 For words over 4 characters long, the points rewarded is equal to the length of the word *(i.e. 5 letter words = 5 points, etc).*
 * Words that include all the given letters are known as 'panagrams' and are worth an additional 7 points!

-To use it you just need to use the function sb_solver which takes two string inputs.
+To use it you just need to use the function which takes two string inputs.
 The first is the central letter and the second is the remaining letters.
 For example:
 ```{r}
 sb_solver("l", "chorpy")
 ```